mikomatyk/vimrc/README.md

     shell_indent

-This script will create a local copy of the Vim Shell indent file, and modify it so that `case` label in Shell scripts are no longer indented.
+This script will create a local copy of the Vim Shell indent file, and modify it so that `case` label in Shell scripts is no longer indented.
 Reverting to the original default behavior is as simple as deleting the local `./indent/sh.vim` file.